Aen-OS/Sabys-bot/README.md

 VMs are perfect for this, as specific IPs seem to get banned.
 The bot worked before but now doesn’t work at all on my fedora, and still doesn’t work; bans aren’t temporary (but using the bot inside of a vm worked so it could just be that windows is easier to deal with than linux, i’m not sure).
 So with a proxy I’ll be safeguarding the VM ip.

 so what I want the bot to do now is just check if the product is available in a specific colour and specific size then notify Sabrine (via email).
 That’s the first objective.

+update: the bot works but just needs a proxy to prevent from being ip-banned. it also requires 'nodemailer' to send the email notification. you could also add checkout functionality for extra credit.
+I've stopped working on this because the sole purpose of it's existence has disappeared; the shoe is out of stock, indefinitely.